Bounleuam24422/Final-Year-Projects-for-Computer-Science/README.md

 # For model creation, the architectural backbones used were
-ResNet50 and MobileNetV3-Large,
+ResNet50 and MobileNetV3-Large
-both of which are Convolutional Neural Networks (CNNs).
+both of which are Convolutional Neural Networks (CNNs)

 # The results show that the model built with
 - ResNet50 achieved a test accuracy of 99.2% with a 0.43% error rate